jmezalon/contact-book/README.md

 # Technologies
 I am using react for the front-end.
 I have db.json file where I have some dummie contacts already set up.

-# mvp
+# MVP
 My mvp is to allow the user to see their contact.
 Favorite their contacts, and delete a contact.
+I also want the user to be able to sort through their contacts, by last name or first name alphabetically

 # Stretch goals
 I would like the user to be able to do more than just favorite their contacts.
 I want them to be able to change the names, numbers, email, and pictures.